Gang-Garrison-2/Gang-Garrison-2/Readme.txt

 A close quarters industrial map.
 Use the twists and turns to your advantage to eliminate the enemy team and seize their control point.

+17. tdm_mantic
+by Wareya
+This place is broken, but not by human hands.
+Kill and kill to appease the gods.
+If you kill enough, they might just let you down.

+18. ctf_avanti
+by Teeferbone and Wareya
+Your financers want intelligence on a backwater town.
+They say the church practiced black magic.
+BLU already raided the area, but landslides blocked the road and killed half the convoy.
+Can RED recover intelligence from BLU before the roads are cleared?

+19. koth_gallery
+by Heenok

+20. ctf_eiger
+by kildau

 B. Using Custom Maps:

 To run a server using custom maps, make a folder called "Maps" in the same